AdeolaFaraday/BetWise/README.md

 # Betwisefootball
 Betwisefootball

-Betwisefootball helps you query for head to head team results for provided teans, any team last results can also be queried for provided a valid team name.
+Betwisefootball helps you query for head to head team results for provided teams, any team last results can also be queried for provided a valid team name.
-Betwise teke away the pain of going through multiple clicks and search on google to just get team results.
+Betwise take away the pain of going through multiple clicks and search on google just to get team results.
-Betwise is also ads free with a simple and straightforward interface(design subjected to improvement), unlike many other sport stats site, the system also has the ability to give facts based on teams last results.
+Betwise unlike other sport stats site is ads free with a simple and straightforward interface(design subjected to improvement), like many other sport stats site, the system also has the ability to give facts based on teams last results.

 Betwise is open source, and also commited to code improvement(since there are a lot of repeated functions in the code) and added functionalities.